mahseema/awesome-ai-tools/README.md

 - [PromptPal](https://promptpal.net) - Search for prompts and bots, then use them with your favorite AI.
 All in one place.
 - [FairyTailAI](https://fairytailai.com/) - Personalized bedtime story generator
 - [Myriad](https://www.namepepper.com/free-tools/ai-content-prompt-tool) - Scale your content creation and get the best writing from ChatGPT, Copilot, and other AIs.
 Build and fine-tune prompts for any kind of content, from long-form to ads and email.
+- [Architecture Helper](https://architecturehelper.com) - Analyze any building architecture, and generate your own custom styles, in seconds.

 ## Learning resources